 The cause your non-profit is working for lends itself to some emotional appeal.
 All sorts of visual materials can come into play here, and they are most likely to be shared.
 Shareable material is key—this section could just as likely be called “shareable material.”
 Do you share material that doesn’t touch you emotionally?

 There’s the content marketing side to your marketing, but then there’s all the other information on your website.
 Again, by landing on any part of your website, the community member is engaging.
 The idea is to turn this into more, deeper engagement.

 You’ve gotten the community member to your site—think of the site and its design as a way of thanking the member for getting there.
 This means an Intuit, easy, user-friendly design.

 - If possible, have a professional team build the website, and hire only a team whose sample sites are user-friendly and intuitive.

 - Tweak the design from time to time, taking clues from which pages get the most hits, etc. (pages with few hits may be hard to find) and from what information your users seem to be lacking.

 - Have meetings or workshops at which you go through the website looking for possible problems.

 People respond to concrete information and simple, streamlined information has been proven most useful.
-Rather than having blurbs that are confusing and onfocused, separate your material, with single pages devoted to information on one particular project.
-This allows for a reader to clearly learn about that particular project in a way that is concrete, not abstract, and you may have a clear call to action at the end.
+Rather than having blurbs that are confusing and unfocused, separate your material, with single pages devoted to information on one particular project.
+This allows a reader to clearly learn about that particular project in a way that is concrete, not abstract, and you may have a clear call to action at the end.